 Councillors have passed the following motion unanimously in support of saving Marian Street Theatre!

 - That Council receives and notes the Save Marian St Theatre Committee Business Plan and staff continue to work with the Save Marian St Theatre Committee and the community, in developing plans for the renewal and future management of the Marian St Theatre utilising the detailed Business Plan submitted.

-- That Council commits to the renewal of the Marian St Theatre, consistent with the recent Council resolution, and based the renewal on the multi-purpose plan concept.
+- That Council commits to the renewal of the Marian St Theatre, consistent with the recent Council resolution, and bases the renewal on the multi-purpose plan concept.

-- That Council a Project Steering Committee with an agreed set of skills to be determined.
+- That Council appoint a Project Steering Committee with an agreed set of skills to be determined.

 - That work begins on building the revamped Marian St ‘Theatre Plus’ within three years.

 - That Council acknowledges and thanks the Save Marian St Theatre Committee for the contribution and the significant work that has been undertaken to date.

 We would like to say a huge thank you to all our Councillors who voted UNANIMOUSLY in favour of Saving Marian St Theatre – in particular Councillors Szatow and Pettett whose amendment was

 incorporated into the final motion.
 Many Councillors spoke brilliantly – a particular shout out to the mentions of Marian St Theatre for Young People by Councillors Citer and Ngai.